bmcandr/stac-tile-map/README.md

 ### Deploying to AWS

 I use a GitHub Actions workflow (`.github/workflows/ci-docker-lambda.yml`) to deploy the FastAPI app as a Docker-based AWS Lambda function.
-The workflow builds an image based on Dockerfile.aws.lambda, pushes the image to Elastic Container Registry, and updates the Lambda function with the new image.
-Neat!
+The GHA workflow builds an image from `Dockerfile.aws.lambda`, pushes the image to Elastic Container Registry, and updates the Lambda function with the new image.
+The link at the top of this is served by the Lambda function.
+Serverless is neat!

 ### Problems